garysheng/hyperagentmonorepo/documentation/spec.md

 1. **Cron Job (Every Hour)**:
     - A function (could be in Next.js or a separate service) that:
-        1. Authenticates with the celebrity’s Twitter account (`celebrity.twitter_username` / `twitter_password`).
+        1. Authenticates with the celebrity's Twitter account (`celebrity.twitter_username` / `twitter_password`).
         2. Checks for new DMs since the last fetched timestamp.
         3. For each new DM:
             - Create a new **Opportunity** if it starts a new thread, or find the existing opportunity if it matches the same thread logic (depending on your design).
             - Insert an **Opportunity Message** record for the inbound DM (`direction = 'inbound'`).
             - Optionally call a **Supabase Edge Function** to classify and score the new message.
 2. **Classification & Scoring**:
-    - The Edge Function (e.g., `categorizeOpportunity`) retrieves the celebrity’s `goals` from the `celebrities` table.
+    - The Edge Function (e.g., `categorizeOpportunity`) retrieves the celebrity's `goals` from the `celebrities` table.
-    - It may call external services like xAI’s Grok API to see if the sender is influential, then produce a `relevance_score` and recommended `tags`.
+    - It may call external services like xAI's Grok API to see if the sender is influential, then produce a `relevance_score` and recommended `tags`.
     - The function updates the `opportunities` record accordingly.
 3. **Dashboard UI**:
     - The Next.js frontend (using **React Query**) fetches updated data from the Supabase DB.